 "Finn is far from innocent," Kurt admits, "but he's hurting too.
 I think we can both agree that this was all bound to happen eventually, but assigning blame isn't going to make either of them feel any better.
 If you're just planning to insult Finn in front of Rachel, you might as well get right back on a bus to New Haven."

 "My only plan is to support Rachel," Quinn coolly informs him, "but if she tosses out the first insult, I can't make any promises."

-Kurt rolls his eyes, "Fair enough, but don't hold your breath.
-It's still Rachel."
+Kurt rolls his eyes.
+"Fair enough, but don't hold your breath.
+This is still Rachel."